ex0-tekk/Diabolist-VR/README.md

 ---

-To save space on the in-game loot card, DVR uses a 3 tier STAR Halgaris RPG loot system
+**To save space on the in-game loot card, DVR uses a 3 tier STAR Halgaris RPG loot system.**

-% = Drop Rate
+**The Percentages displayed below are the item drop rates.**

 - **No Star = No enchant (Vanilla) = 15%**
 - **1 Star = 1 Enchant = 67%**
 - **2 Stars = 2 Enchants = 15%**
 - **3 Stars = 3 enchants = 3%**

-**NOTE:** _Some_ hard-coded vanilla gear and quest items still have 1 or more enchants with No Star, this cannot be changed, additionally, there is 10 randomly enchanted item variations on all tiers, EXCEPT No Star & No Enchant (Vanilla).
+**NOTE:** _Some_ hard-coded vanilla gear and quest items still have 1 or more enchants with No Star, this cannot be changed, **additionally, there is 10 randomly enchanted item variations on all tiers, EXCEPT No Star & No Enchant (Vanilla).**

 - The loot system in DVR is **VERY GENEROUS**, just like the Diablo series is known for, so you will **often** be upgrading, tossing away or selling items, **Nethers Follower Framework** provides a dialogue option to make your followers run to town and sell any gear you give them regardless of where you are or the funds available on merchants, **using this feature is HIGHLY RECOMMENDED** as you continue gathering loot if you don't want to always travel and sell.
 Making income in DVR should not be an issue regardless of you and your followers selling items, due to the boss chests and dragons providing plenty of gold, additionally, in an attempt to balance bartering and trade, I have added an increase in overall cost for buying items and subsequently less income for selling all items, along with other barter tweaks such as:increased merchant gold, increased ferry and horse carriage costs, sleeping at the inn costs more and other currency adjustments.